ddrcode/riscv-os/README.md

 # riscv-os
-An attempt to create a tiny OS in RISC-V assembly
+An attempt to create a tiny OS in RISC-V 32-bit assembly

+Currently, the OS runs on [virt](https://www.qemu.org/docs/master/system/riscv/virt.html) machine under QEMU.
+It uses very minimalistic configuration of the device: 4MB or RAM and 1 core.
+It's also minimalistic in terms of RISC-V instruction set, as it only utilizes the E and M extensions.

 ## Credits
 The initial setup and linker file were inspired by